 What this means is, when researching wolf diets to learn more about what we should feed our dogs, we need to take it with a grain of salt.
 Although studying the diet of our dog’s ancestors is an important factor, it simply shouldn’t be the sole basis used to decide what is best for our dogs.

 Nutrition myths, misunderstandings, and logical fallacies

 The idea that a diet should be completely based on what wild animals eat is rooted in a logical fallacy called “appeal to nature” which claims that because something is natural, it must be good.
 This is a flawed argument.
 Just because something is natural doesn’t mean it is what is best for our dogs.
 Nature doesn’t always have your dog’s best interest in mind: distemper, rabies, and parasites are also all natural, but obviously quite detrimental to dogs.

-Strict “prey model” advocates commonly claim that dogs should not eat plant matter because they can’t digest cellulose, but this shows a lack of understanding of digestion and nutrition.
-Us humans can’t digest cellulose either!
+Strict “prey model” advocates commonly claim that dogs should not eat plant matter because they can’t digest cellulose, but this shows a lack of understanding of the basics of digestion and nutrition.
+Humans can’t digest cellulose either!
 Cellulose is, by definition, fiber; and fiber is, by definition, the indigestible portion of plant-based foods.

 The reason fiber is beneficial is in fact because it is not digestible.
-This is not an argument against including plant matter in the diet; in fact, fiber is an excellent reason to add plant matter.
-Fiber provides a source of prebiotics and fermentable substrates that help improve healthy gut function .
-Small amounts of fiber have been shown to be beneficial for gut microbiome health in dogs .
+This is not an argument against including plant matter in the diet; fiber is an excellent reason to add plant matter.
+Fiber provides a source of prebiotics and fermentable substrates that help improve healthy gut function and has been shown to be beneficial for gut microbiome health in dogs .